Rafnuss/eBird2ABAP/README.md

 # eBird to ABAP

-The aims is to produce a datase of full protocl ABAP card from eBird EBD dataset.
+The aims of this code is to produce a dataset of ABAP full protocol card equivalent from the eBird EBD dataset.

+The overview process is to find and combine eBird checklists that satisfy the full protocol requirements: same observers, within a pentad, at least 2hr of reporting all species spread over 5 days.

 ## Process

-1. Construct the card list
+1. Construct a list of valid cards
    1. Group raw EBD data to checklist level information
-   2. Filter checklistd which contribute to a valid card
+   2. Filter checklists which could make a valid card
-      1. Only complete checklists
+      1. Keep only complete checklists
-      2. Within pentad
+      2. Keep only checklists with `Historical`, `Stationary`, `Traveling` protocol
+      3. Keep only checklists `within pentad`, that is,
-         1. Exlclude traveling with distance greater than
+         1. Exclude checklists with `traveling` protocol with distance greater than the distance from center of checklist to closest pentad limit.
-         2. Historical which don't have a distance
+         2. Exclude checklists with `historical` protocol that don't have a distance.
-      3. Duration greated than 0.
+      4. Keep only checklists with duration greated than 0.
-      4. Protocol is: "Historical", "Incidental", "Stationary", "Traveling"
-   3. Group checklists by date (i.e.,checkday)
+   3. Group checklists by date (named `checkday` later on)
-   4. Loop over each group pentad-observer
+   4. Loop over each possible pentad-observer group
-      1. Iterate through all checkday sorted by date `i`
+      1. Iterate through all `checkday` sorted by date: `i`
-         1. Find the next checkday over the following 4 days `f`
+         1. Find all `checkday` over the following 4 days `f`
-            1. If valid (ie., sum(duration over the following 4 days)>2hr). create the card (pentad_observer_date) and `i = i + f + 1`
+            1. If valid (i.e., sum(duration over all `checkday`)>2hr), create the card (identified by `pentad_observer_date`) and set `i = i + f + 1`
-            2. If invalid, move to `i = i+1` check
+            2. If invalid, move to `i = i+1`
-2. Add checklists to card
+2. Combine checklists into the valid cards
    1. Loop through all cards
       1. Add checklists which are: (1) within pentad, (2) same observer and (3) day within the 5 day period.
-This list of checklists is different from the one used to construc the card list.
+This list of checklists is different from the one used to construct the list of valid card.
 3. Add species level information to cards
    1. Loop through each card
       1. Filter by checklists